-- within the Coastal Protection Area as defined on the District Planning Maps, or - within any floodable area or land instability area identified on the District Planning Maps, or - adjoining the open coastline, zoned Rural G and within 100 metres of MHWS, the following shall be discretionary activities:
+- within the Coastal Protection Area as defined on the Planning Maps, or - within any floodable area or land instability area identified on the Planning Maps, or - adjoining the open coastline, zoned Rural and within 100m of MHWS,

+The following shall be Discretionary Activities:

-- (a) New buildings and external additions to buildings within the primary risk area of the coastal protection area which requires a building consent under the Building Act 2004.
-The primary risk area is defined as that area shown on the planning maps. - (b) subdivision except as specified in Rule 12.3.3(b) and 12.3.4(b). - (c) construction of new or currently unformed existing public roads. - (d) reticulated community or communal sewerage and water supply systems, including associated pumping stations, treatment works, and other ancillary equipment or facilities. - (e) coastal and river protection works including groynes, seawalls, and stopbanks.
+- (a) New buildings and external additions to buildings (excluding within the Secondary Risk Area of the Coastal Protection Area) which requires a building consent under the Building Act 2004. - (b) subdivision except as specified in Rule 8.3.3(b) and 8.3.4(b). - (c) construction of new or currently unformed existing public roads. - (d) reticulated community or communal sewerage and water supply systems, including associated pumping stations, treatment works, and other ancillary equipment or facilities. - (e) coastal and river protection works including groynes, seawalls, and stopbanks.

-12.3.3 Non-Complying Activities
+8.3.3 Non-complying Activities

-Notwithstanding anything to the contrary in the provisions of the zone in which it is situated where land is within the Primary Risk Area of the Coastal Protection Area, the following will be a non-complying activity:
+Notwithstanding anything to the contrary in the provisions of the zone in which it is situated where land is within the Primary Risk Area of the Coastal Protection Area, the following will be a Non-Complying Activity:

-(a) More than one dwelling (including a minor dwelling), and accommodation and educational facilities as provided for in Rule 5.3.1
+(a) More than one dwelling (including a minor dwelling), and accommodation and educational facilities as provided for in Rule 13.3.1

-Notwithstanding anything to the contrary in the provisions of the zone in which it is situated where land is within the Secondary Risk Area of the Coastal Protection Area, the following will be a non-complying activity:
+Notwithstanding anything to the contrary in the provisions of the zone in which it is situated where land is within the Secondary Risk Area of the Coastal Protection Area, the following will be a Non-Complying Activity: